spacetelescope/crds/documentation/crds_users_guide/source/certify_constraints.rst

 <Datatype> Field
 ++++++++++++++++

-The datatype field conceptually corresponds to the type of a FITS keyword defined in the reference file header or table.
-Similar properties are imposed on data models paths/keywords which may or may not correspond to a FITS keyword.
+The datatype field conceptually corresponds to the type of a FITS/ASDF keyword defined in the reference file header or table.
+Similar properties are imposed on data models paths/keywords which may or may not correspond to a FITS/ASDF keyword.

 The datatype is written as a single character with these translations::